Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     The fourth column shows 4 numbers: The number of nodes that are currently fully or partially allocated to jobs, the number of idle nodes, the number of nodes in one of the other possible states (and not user-accessible) and the total number of nodes in the partition.
-When these nodes were written a large number of nodes were suffering from hardware problems with the Slingshot network cards and we were waiting for replacement parts which explains the thigh number of CPU nodes in the "other" field.
+Sometimes a large number of nodes can be in the Ö"column, e.g., when mechanical maintenance is needed (like problem with the cooling).

     <!-- BELGIUM
     Note that this overview may show partitions that are not hidden but also not accessible to everyone.
 E.g.,